Written by Liam and Aoife!

 Within ten minutes we had a pile of books next to Dad.
 Plus we had the search engine on Dad’s phone to get even more photos and articles about libraries.
-With a pen and some paper that the librarian loaned us, we imagined the Thief’s secret library into words.
+With the pen and paper the librarian gave us, we imagined the Thief’s secret library into words.

-It was our most important writing challenge and, thank God, the ideas just flowed right out.
+It was our most important writing challenge and, thank God, the ideas just flowed right out of us onto paper.
 We imagined a secret library hidden deep within a mountainous, uninhabited land.
-It was inside a high mountain peak in a candle-lit cave.
+It was inside a candle-lit cave.
 Heavy wooden shutters were pulled tight against the storm winds outside.
-There were high shelves filled with hundreds of the Thief’s massive leather ledgers of stolen stories.
-It was a cold and lonely library library hidden far away from the rest of the world and even writing about it made me feel suddenly so cold.
+There were high shelves filled with hundreds of the Thief’s massive leather ledgers of stolen stories – a cold and lonely library library hidden far away from the rest of the world.
+Even writing about it made me feel cold.